ijay002/imagealigning/README.txt

 README

-Step 1: Unzip lib.zip and copy the lib folder to the main IDL directory step 2:	Download and unzip align_sparkmass_github directory
+Step 1: Unzip lib.zip and copy the lib folder to the main IDL directory step 2:	Download and unzip align_sparkmass_github directory: ijayas/imagealigning
 	- Unzip 2019_05_10_H_.zip into the same directory (this is the rendered DNA-PAINT image file required for image alignment
 	- Open script align.pro with idlde.exe
 	- Update string defined as dir in line 1 to the current path containing the files